cicovic-andrija/prep/docs/PROBLEMS.md

 Given n pairs of parentheses, write a function to generate all combinations of well-formed parentheses.

 Example: input: n = 3 output: ["((()))","(()())","(())()","()(())","()()()"]

+# lc-medium-15

+Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.
+Return the answer in any order.
+A mapping of digits to letters (just like on the telephone buttons) is given below.
+Note that 1 does not map to any letters:

+- 2: a, b, c
+- 3: d, e, f
+- 4: g, h, i
+- 5: j, k, l
+- 6: m, n, o
+- 7: p, q, r, s
+- 8: t, u, v
+- 9: w, x, y, z

+Example: input: digits = "23" output: ["ad","ae","af","bd","be","bf","cd","ce","cf"]

 # lc-hard-1